How The Universe Planned The Best Backpacking Trip

 Cottonwood Lakes trailhead is at just over 10,000ft, and I drove straight there on day 1.
 I started getting a headache during the drive (long before reaching a high elevation).
 Shortly after I started my hike, I decided to rest in a meadow, only about two miles away from the trailhead.
 I set up my tent without the rainfly to lie down and enjoy the scenery, hoping that my headache would improve.

-The milky way in the Sierra above tall pine trees, with a yellow tent in the foreground
+milky way rising above a yellow tent in the eastern sierra

 I ended up spending the night there though, because I was also starting to feel nauseous.
 Since I am prone to migraines, I still don’t know if I suffered from a migraine, altitude sickness, or both.